LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.1/index.en.md

 ### Data classification to predict flooding by rainfall data

-Next, we use the flood data recorded by the selected flood sensors as labels and use the best similarity group of rain gauges to build a simple classifier to predict whether flooding occurs at the location of the flood sensor.
-We divide the original data from January 2021 to October 2021 into the training data (the first seven months) and the test data (the next two months).
-Then we mark the data with a value greater than 0 in the flood sensor as a flood event, and data with a value of 0 is marked as having no flood events.
-We store the sorted data in the training data `Train_DataSet` object.
+To start, we're using data from flood sensors to determine if a flood happened at a certain location.
+This data is treated as our label.
+We also use information from closely related rain gauges to create a simple tool (classifier) to predict flooding.
+We've divided data from January 2021 to October 2021 into two parts: training data (first seven months) and testing data (next two months).
+In our system, if a flood sensor records a value above 0, we consider it a flood event; if it records 0, we mark it as no flood event.
+This sorted data is saved in an object called `Train_DataSet`.

-Note: In this example, based on the principle of ease of use, the most lenient standard is adopted, and events with a water level greater than 0 are identified as flood events.
-But in fact, there are stricter regulations for determining flood events.
-For proper use, it is recommended to carry out identification following relevant laws and regulations.
+Please note that, for simplicity, we're using a basic rule where any water level above 0 indicates a flood.
+However, real-world criteria for defining floods are more complex.
+For accurate applications, please refer to relevant laws and regulations.

 ```python
 Flooding = Flood_Site_df.loc[(Flood_Site_df['value'] > 0.0) & (Flood_Site_df['timestamp'] < "2021-08-01 00:00:00")][['timestamp', 'value']].values